AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/insights-agent.md

 **Queries submitted in non-Latin scripts are not supported**

 Insights Agent supports queries written in English and Latin-alphabet languages such as French and Spanish.
 Queries submitted using non-Latin scripts, including Japanese, Chinese, Arabic, Korean, Hindi, and Russian, cannot be processed, and the agent will display a message indicating the query could not be completed.
 If you submit a query in one of these languages, start a new query and rephrase it in English.
-Support for additional languages may be considered in future releases.